marllonramos/irenio-stadium-api/README.md

 # irenio-stadium-api

-### There is an API to be consumed for project 'irenio-stadium-web'.
+### This is an API to be consumed for project 'irenio-stadium-web'.

 **To access the project:**
 http://irenio-stadium.herokuapp.com/